 However, I have to warn you that the weather in Naeba is normally not ideal in the summer, so I really can’t recommend camping.
 You’ll see why in the pictures below later.

 If you aren’t keen on camping, your best bet is to book WAY early for a lodge in the area.
 Naeba, where the festival is held every year, is normally known in the winter for its soft powder and ski slopes so there are plenty of these lodges around but they do get booked up very fast during Fuji Rock.

-Throughout the festival there are frequent shuttle buses going from Echigo-Yuzawa station to Naeba.
-Most people know that Naeba and Echigo-Yuzawa Station is known as a good area to stay for the festival, so accommodation in those area are snapped up fairly quickly.
-But what most people didn’t know is that the shuttle bus actually makes two stops between Echigo-Yuzawa and Naeba, at carparks in Mitsumata and Tashiro.
+Throughout the festival, there are frequent shuttle buses going from Echigo-Yuzawa station to Naeba.
+Most people know that Naeba and Echigo-Yuzawa Station is known as a good area to stay for the festival, so accommodation in those areas are snapped up fairly quickly.
+But what they didn’t know is that the shuttle bus actually makes two stops between Echigo-Yuzawa and Naeba, at carparks in Mitsumata and Tashiro.
 I think this is originally intended for those who chose to drive to Fuji Rock without parking permit at the festival site, which costs ¥3,000 and requires a reservation in advance.
 However, those who are staying at Mitsumata and Tashiro can also utilize the shuttle bus for free.

 Charlie, the owner of the lodge (as evident from the name), told me that if we book straight from him, he could give a cheaper rate.
 I wish I knew this before booking through booking.com.

 I still can’t find accommodations! what do I do?